Hafsaa56/AI-Spec-Driven-Book/README.md

 - NVIDIA Isaac Sim and Isaac ROS
 - Python, C++, and Bash scripting
 - Docusaurus for documentation
+- FastAPI for backend
+- OpenRouter API for LLM
+- Qdrant for vector storage
+- Neon Postgres for chat history
+- React for frontend components
 - Ubuntu 22.04 LTS

 ## Contributing

-This book is designed to be a living document.
+This book and platform are designed to be living resources.
 Contributions, corrections, and improvements are welcome through pull requests or by reporting issues.

 ## License